Periapsis shifts in dark matter distribution around a black hole: Periapsis shifts in specific models

 where $M_\odot$ is the solar mass, and the typical values of $M_0$ and $r_{\mathrm{max}}$ are chosen as the mass of Sgr~A$^\ast$ and the apoapsis distance of S2/S0-2, respectively.
 The typical value $480 \,\mathrm{au}$ is between the periapsis and apoapsis distances of S2/S0-2.
 Thus, we see that the general-relativistic effect can be canceled out by the local-density effect here, and the retrograde periapsis shift occurs outside this radius.
 It suggests that the local-density effect may compensate the general-relativistic effect even if the matter distribution has only a mass fraction of $1\%$ relative to the black hole.

-Figure~\ref{fig:cdns} shows several bound orbits of stars moving in the matter distribution, where $(M_0, M, r_{\mathrm{min}}, r_{\mathrm{max}})=(1,2,6,30)$ for Figs.~\ref{fig:cdns}(a)--\ref{fig:cdns}(c) and $(M_0, M, r_{\mathrm{min}}, r_{\mathrm{max}})=(1,1.2,6,30)$ for Figs.~\ref{fig:cdns}(d)--\ref{fig:cdns}(f).
-The initial conditions are $\varphi(0)=0$, $r(0)=r_{\mathrm{c}}=18$, $E=E(r_{\mathrm{c}})+\Delta E$, and $L=L(r_{\mathrm{c}})$, where we have used $C=1$ and have chosen $\Delta E$ as (a) $6.818\times 10^{-4}$, (b) $2.727\times 10^{-3}$, (c) $1.091\times 10^{-2}$, (d) $5.051\times 10^{-4}$, (e) $1.515\times 10^{-3}$, and (f) $4.545\times 10^{-3}$.
-The corresponding energy values measured by the asymptotic observers are (a) $0.934\ldots\,$, (b) $0.936\ldots\,$, (c) $0.944\ldots\,$, (d) $0.927\ldots\,$, (e) $0.928\ldots\,$, and (f) $0.931\ldots\,$.
-The initial radial velocity $\dot{r}(0)$ is determined from these initial condition through the normalization condition~\eqref{eq:constr}.
-The solid curves denote the orbits of stars revolving counterclockwise in the $(x,y)$ plane, where $(x,y)=(r\cos \varphi, r \sin \varphi)$.
+Figure~\ref{fig:cdns} shows several bound orbits of stars moving in the matter distribution, corresponding Figs.~\ref{fig:cdns}(a)--\ref{fig:cdns}(c) to model C3, and Figs.~\ref{fig:cdns}(d)--\ref{fig:cdns}(f) to model C4.
+The solid curves denote the orbits of stars revolving counterclockwise in the x-y plane, where $(x,y)=(r\cos \varphi, r \sin \varphi)$.
 When a small amount of energy $\Delta E$ is injected to a star on a circular orbit, the orbit transits to a bound orbit of nearly circular shape [see Figs.~\ref{fig:cdns}(a) and \ref{fig:cdns}(d)].
 The amplitude of radial oscillation increases with $\Delta E$ [see Figs.~\ref{fig:cdns}(b) and \ref{fig:cdns}(e)].
 In Figs~\ref{fig:cdns}(c) and \ref{fig:cdns}(f), each orbit extends across the entire matter distribution.
 The red and blue dots indicate the periapsises and apoapsises of the bound orbits, respectively.
 Figures~\ref{fig:cdns}(a)--\ref{fig:cdns}(c) show their retrograde shifts, where the blue and red dots revolve clockwise.
 On the other hand, Figs~\ref{fig:cdns}(d)--\ref{fig:cdns}(f) show their prograde shifts, where the blue and red dots revolve counterclockwise.
 We can see that even if the amplitude of the radial oscillation becomes large by injecting energy, the shift direction is the same as in the case of nearly circular bound orbits.